 To find articles with full text, search a relevant database using keywords.

-Learn more about choosing and searching relevant databases on the Databases page under the tab.
+Learn more about choosing and searching relevant databases on the Databases page, under the Discover tab.

-Click View It to find databases that can connect you to full text articles.
+Check under View It to find databases that can connect you to full-text articles.
 If more than one database is listed, select the one with the date you need.

 If no database links to full text are displayed, try searching for the journal title in the Library collection to see if UNSW Library holds it in print.

 Is the item you are looking for out on loan?

 If you have tried all the options above and are still unable to locate the article, eligible students can request a copy on interlibrary loan